jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 # Dockerize your Executor

-Once you have understood what an `Executor` is and how it can be used inside a `Flow`, you may be interested in how to wrap this Executor into a container so that you can isolate its dependencies and make it ready to run in the cloud or in Kubernetes.
+Once you have understood what an `Executor` is and how it can be used inside a `Flow`, you may be interested in wrapping this Executor into a container so that you can isolate its dependencies and make it ready to run in the cloud or in Kubernetes.

 One option is to leverage {ref}`Jina Hub <hub/index>` infrastructure to make sure your Executor can run as a container.

-However, you can build a `docker` image yourself and use it as any other Executor.
-There are some requirements on how this image needs to be built.
+However, you can also build a `docker` image yourself and use it like any other Executor.
+There are some requirements on how this image needs to be built, the main ones being:

-The main requirements are:

 - Jina must be installed inside the image
-- Jina CLI command to start executor should be the default entrypoint
+- The Jina CLI command to start the Executor has to be the default entrypoint

 ## Prerequisites

-To be able to understand how a Container image is built for an Executor, understanding of [docker](https://docs.docker.com/) and how to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to build an image.
+To be able to understand how a Container image is built for an Executor, you need an understanding of [Docker](https://docs.docker.com/) generally, of how to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/), and of how to build a Docker image.

-Also, to follow the explanation and the example it is needed to have `docker` installed locally.
+In addition, to reproduce the example below it is required to have `docker` installed locally.

-## Jina installed in the Image
+## Installing Jina in the Docker image

 It is strictly needed for Jina to be installed inside the docker image.
-This can be achieved in 2 ways.
+This can be achieved in 2 ways:

 - Use a [Jina based image](https://hub.docker.com/r/jinaai/jina) as the base image in your Dockerfile.
-It will make sure that everything needed for Jina to run the Executor is installed.
+This will make sure that everything needed for Jina to run the Executor is installed.

 ```dockerfile
 FROM jinaai/jina:3.0-py37-perf
 ```

-- Simply install Jina as any other Python package.
-You can make sure Jina is listed as a requirement or that `pip install jina` is a command part of the image building process.
+- Simply install Jina like any other Python package.
+You can do this by specifying Jina in the `requirements.txt`, or by including the `pip install jina` command as part of the image building process.

 ```dockerfile
 RUN pip install jina==3.0
 ```

-## Jina Executor CLI as entrypoint
+## Setting Jina Executor CLI as entrypoint

-When a containerized Executor is run inside a Flow, what Jina does under the hood is to basically do `docker run` with some extra arguments.
+When a containerized Executor is run inside a Flow, under the hood Jina basically executes `docker run` with some extra arguments.

-This means that Jina assumes that what runs inside the `container` is the same as it would run in a regular OS process.
+This means that Jina assumes that what runs inside the `container` runs just like it would run in a regular OS process.
 Therefore, you need to make sure that the basic entrypoint of the `image` calls `jina executor` {ref}`CLI <../api/cli>` command.

 ```dockerfile
 ENTRYPOINT ["jina", "executor", "--uses", "PATH_TO_YOUR_EXECUTOR_CONFIGURATION"]
 ```

-## Example
+## Example: Dockerized Executor

 Here we will show how to build a basic executor with a dependency on another external package.

-### Write your Executor
+### Writing the Executor

-Let's say we have our executor in a single python file called `my_executor.py`
+You can define your soon-to-be dockerized Executor exactly like any other Executor.
+Here that is done in the `my_executor.py` file.

 ```python
 import torch # Our Executor has dependency on torch